-The Mediterranean Sea has been recognized as a biodiversity hotspot.
+The Mediterranean Sea has been recognized as one of the global biodiversity hotspot.
 Although it covers only 0.8% of the global ocean surface, it hosts a unique ecosystem with 7% of the world’s marine species – including 750 species of fish.

-91% of the Mediterranean fish stocks are overfished: Illegal, Unreported, and Unregulated fishing (IUU) is considered one of the biggest threats to the recovery of the fragile ecosystem of the Mediterranean Sea.
+Illegal, Unreported, and Unregulated fishing (IUU) is considered one of the biggest threats to the recovery of the fragile ecosystems of the Mediterranean Sea.

-According to the IUCN, governments need to create no-take zones (areas where no fishing activity is permitted) to support species repopulation and biodiversity restoration.
+The establishment of a wide network of no-take zones (areas where no fishing activity is permitted) would support species repopulation and biodiversity restoration.

 MedReAct’s mission is to catalyze action for the recovery of Mediterranean marine ecosystems by ensuring a long-term, fair, and sustainable use of the resources of our common sea.